Land mobile service: Frequency allocation

 The allocation of radio frequencies is provided according to Article 5 of the ITU Radio Regulations (edition 2012).

-In order to improve harmonisation in spectrum utilisation, the majority of service-allocations stipulated in this document were incorporated in national Tables of Frequency Allocations and Utilisations which is with-in the responsibility of the appropriate national administration.
+In order to improve harmonisation in spectrum utilisation, the majority of service-allocations stipulated in this document were incorporated in national Tables of Frequency Allocations and Utilisations which is within the responsibility of the appropriate national administration.
 The allocation might be primary, secondary, exclusive, and shared.